PaperMC/Paper/CONTRIBUTING.md

 1. If your PR creates new patches instead of modifying exist ones, in both the `Paper-Server` and `Paper-API` directories, ensure your newly-created patch is the last commit by either:
     * Renaming the patch file with a large 4 digit number in front (e.g. 9999-Patch-to-add-some-new-stuff.patch)
     * Run `git rebase --interactive upstream/upstream` and move the commits to the end.
-1. Rebuild patches: `./paper rebuild`.
+1. Rebuild patches: `./gradlew rebuildPatches`.
 1. Force push changes: `git push --force`.

 ## PR Policy